 Course Description: The post-WWII era saw the creation of numerous new countries that did not fit the classic nation-state model, often comprising rival ethnic groups.
 These internal conflicts have presented challenges to the ruling elites when interested in establishing a democratic regime.
 Factors such as the perceived threat by or manageability of ethnic minorities have influenced the type of democracy pursued and the extent of democratic rights afforded to these minorities.
 Such experiments of forging the country’s ethnic character while maintaining a certain measure of democratic institutions have had mixed results, often contributing to grievances among minority groups and at times failing to prevent bloodshed.

 Before the start of the Fall Semester, intensive full-time summer language courses are available for an additional cost.
-Information about the summer intensive Hebrew and Arabic language courses can be accessed here.
+Information about the summer intensive Hebrew language courses can be accessed here.

 During the Fall and Spring Semesters, Hebrew classes at all levels are available:

 1. Monday to Thursday morning classes (open to all)